pflanze/coding/June/react-practice/render.md

 parenthesis are used to group multiline of codes on JavaScript return statement so to prevent semicolon inserted automatically in the wrong place
 ```

+#### Parenthesis are used to group multiline of codes on JavaScript return statement so to prevent semicolon inserted automatically in the wrong place.

 it is not necessary to add a semicolon in JavaScript, JavaScript engine automatically inserts a semicolon at the first possible opportunity on a line after a return statement.
 If the JavaScript engine places the semicolon where it should not be, your code won’t compile.